IUCN Red List

-The International Union for Conservation of Nature (IUCN) Red List of Threatened Species, also known as the IUCN Red List or Red Data Book, founded in 1964, is the world's most comprehensive inventory of the global conservation status of biological species.
-It uses a set of precise criteria to evaluate the extinction risk of thousands of species and subspecies.
-These criteria are relevant to all species and all regions of the world.
-With its strong scientific base, the IUCN Red List is recognized as the most authoritative guide to the status of biological diversity.
-A series of Regional Red Lists are produced by countries or organizations, which assess the risk of extinction to species within a political management unit.
+The International Union for Conservation of Nature (IUCN) Red List of Threatened Species, also known as the IUCN Red List or Red Data Book, founded in 1964, is an inventory of the global conservation status and extinction risk of biological species.
+A series of Regional Red Lists, which assess the risk of extinction to species within a political management unit, are also produced by countries and organizations.

-The aim of the IUCN Red List is to convey the urgency of conservation issues to the public and policy makers, as well as help the international community to reduce species extinction.
-According to IUCN the formally stated goals of the Red List are to provide scientifically based information on the status of species and subspecies at a global level, to draw attention to the magnitude and importance of threatened biodiversity, to influence national and international policy and decision-making, and to provide information to guide actions to conserve biological diversity.
+The goals of the Red List are to provide scientifically based information on the status of species and subspecies at a global level, to draw attention to the magnitude and importance of threatened biodiversity, to influence national and international policy and decision-making, and to provide information to guide actions to conserve biological diversity.

 Major species assessors include BirdLife International, the Institute of Zoology (the research division of the Zoological Society of London), the World Conservation Monitoring Centre, and many Specialist Groups within the IUCN Species Survival Commission (SSC).
 Collectively, assessments by these organizations and groups account for nearly half the species on the Red List.

-The IUCN aims to have the category of every species re-evaluated at least every ten years, or every five years if possible.
-This is done in a peer reviewed manner through IUCN Species Survival Commission Specialist Groups, which are Red List Authorities responsible for a species, group of species or specific geographic area, or in the case of BirdLife International, an entire class (Aves).
+The IUCN aims to have the category of every species re-evaluated at least every ten years, and every five years if possible.
+This is done in a peer reviewed manner through IUCN Species Survival Commission Specialist Groups (SSC), which are Red List Authorities (RLA) responsible for a species, group of species or specific geographic area, or in the case of BirdLife International, an entire class (Aves).
+The red list unit works with staff from the IUCN Global Species Programme as well as current program partners to recommend new partners or networks to join as new Red List Authorities.

 The number of species which have been assessed for the Red List has been increasing over time.
-As of 2023, of 105,000 species surveyed, 28,338 are considered at risk of extinction because of human activity, in particular overfishing, hunting, and land development.
+As of 2023, of 150,388 species surveyed, 42,108 are considered at risk of extinction because of human activity, in particular overfishing, hunting, and land development.

 History

-1964 Red List of Threatened Plants

-The 1964 IUCN Red List of Threatened Plants used the older pre-criteria Red List assessment system.
-Plants listed may not, therefore, appear in the current Red List.
-IUCN advise that it is best to check both the online Red List and the 1997 plants Red List publication.
+The idea for a Red Data Book was suggested by Peter Scott in 1963.

+1966–1977 Red Data Lists

+Initially the Red Data Lists were designed for specialists and were issued in a loose-leaf format that could be easily changed.

+The first two volumes of Red Lists were published in 1966 by conservationist Noel Simon, one for mammals and one for birds.

+The third volume that appeared covered reptiles and amphibians.
+It was created by René E. Honegger in 1968.

+In 1970, the IUCN published volume 5 in this series.
+This was the first Red Data List which focused on plants (angiosperms only), compiled by Ronald Melville.

+The final volume created in the loose leaf style was volume 4 on freshwater fishes.
+This was published in 1979 by Robert Rush Miller.

+1969 Red Data Book

+The first attempt to create a Red Data Book for a nonspecialist public came in 1969 with The Red Book: Wildlife in Danger.
+This book covered various groups but was predominantly about mammals and birds, with smaller sections on reptiles, amphibians, fishes, and plants.